Homepage

 of very gentle heating.

-This dish is served with boiled potatoes or rice or big pasta like
+This dish is served with boiled potatoes or rice or big noodles like

 If you proceed like this, the wine has evaporated a lot, the sauce is